SixArm/ui-ux-design-guide/README.md

 * Don't Make Me Think by Steve Krug
 * Forms that Work by by Caroline Jarrett et al.

+UI/UX quotations

+* Learn early, learn often
+* Make mistakes faster
+* Perfect is the enemy of good
+* Data beats emotions

+Idioms

+* Quick wins
+* Think outside of the box
+* Out of scope
+* Over the horizon

+Aphorisms

+* The Law of Demos (Kapor's Law)
+* The Law of Conservation of Complexity (Tesler's Law)
+* The Pareto Principle (The 80/20 Rule)
+* Chesterton's fence

 Soft skills

 * How to sketch a user interface